 But sometimes life in the mountains does tend to suck a little.
 Like when our road up the mountain is closed for 6 months because of a massive mud and rock slide wiping out huge gaping sections of the highway.
 Driving 2 and 1/2 hours the long way to get to work on a Saturday afternoon puts me in a real pissy mood, even if I did spend that time staring at the purple lupine crowding the side of the highway and belting out Missy Higgins at the top of my lungs.
 I mean I would stare at the Lupine if I could see it through all the trash that litters our roads, evidence of past flatlander presence.

 Last summer was a great example of mountain life being a pain in my ass (Or mouth, rather) I had to go see a specialist so I could have a double root canal at the very back of my mouth.
+My friend had a root canal treatment a few months before me and she visited a kooringal Dentist to get it done.
+She told me it would be kinda painful but I was not prepared!
 They wanted to knock me out for the procedure, but I had to drive myself home, so it was not an option.
 It sort of makes sense as to why people would visit someone like a Holistic Dentist in Round Rock, for example, as I’ve done some research and found that some dentists in this field avoid performing this sort of treatment.
 With that being said, doing research of your own could help you make a better decision on whether this is the route you would rather go down or go under local anesthetic.

 “It’s okay, I’ll drive home still numb, then take my vicodine and pass out on my couch before the pain sets in”

 I told the dentist.
 I’m a mountain girl, I’m tough.
 I’ll deal with it.
 That would have been a good plan.
 If my commute home had taken the half-hour it should have.